 If you require special accommodations because of a disability, please meet with me as soon as possible to discuss your needs.
 Supporting documentation is required.

 Academic Integrity Statement

 If you commit a violation of academic integrity, you will receive zero credit for the entire course.
 This is not negotiable.
-For more information regarding violations of academic integrity, consult pages 51-55 of the 2010-2011 Undergraduate Catalog.
+For more information regarding violations of academic integrity, consult the Undergraduate Catalog.

 University Sanctioned Events